nonnb/nonnb.github.io/SmartGit/Latest/GUI/Local-Operations-on-the-Working-Tree.md

 #### Warning
 >
->Do not undo a commit which has already been pushed to a remote repository unless you know what you're doing!
+>Do not undo a commit that has already been pushed to a remote repository unless you understand the implications.
->If you do this, you will need to force-push your local changes, which might
->discard other users' commits in the remote repository.
+>This could require a force-push, potentially discarding other users' commits in the remote repository.
 >

 ## Discard

-Use **Local\|Discard** to revert the contents of the selected files either back to their [Index](The-Index.md) state, or back to their repository state (HEAD).
+Use **Local \| Discard** to revert the contents of the selected files either back to their [Index](The-Index.md) state, or back to their repository state (HEAD).
 If the Working Tree is in a *merging* or *rebasing* state, this command can be used on the root of the Working Tree to get out of the *merging* or *rebasing* state.

 ## Remove

-Use **Local\|Remove** to remove files from the local repository and optionally to delete them in the working tree.
+Use **Local \| Remove** to remove files from the local repository and optionally to delete them in the working tree.

 If the local file in the working tree is already removed, [staging](#stage-unstage-and-the-index-editor) the file deletion will have the same effect, however, the Remove command also allows you to remove files from the repository while keeping them locally.

-## Moving/Renaming Files
+## Moving / Renaming Files

 In general, Git's move/rename tracking happens always on-the-fly, e.g. when logging or blaming a file.
 Hence, there is no need for an explicit *move* operation: just move your files with your favorite tools (IDE,